StudyLions/StudyLion/README.md

-## StudyLion - Discord Study & Productivity Bot
+## LionBot (formerlyStudyLion) - Discord Study & Productivity Bot

-StudyLion is a Discord bot that tracks members' study and work time while offering members the ability to view their statistics and use productivity tools such as: To-do lists, pomodoro timers, reminders, and much more.
+LionBot is a Discord bot that tracks members' study and work time while offering members the ability to view their statistics and use productivity tools such as: To-do lists, pomodoro timers, reminders, and much more.

-[**Invite StudyLion here**](https://discord.com/oauth2/authorize?client_id=889078613817831495&permissions=8&scope=bot), and get started with `/help`.
+[**Invite LionBot here**](https://discord.com/oauth2/authorize?client_id=889078613817831495&permissions=8&scope=bot), and get started with `/help`.

-Join the [**support server**](https://discord.gg/the-study-lions-780195610154237993) to contact us if you need help configuring the bot on your server, or start a [**discussion**](https://github.com/StudyLions/StudyLion/discussions "disscussion") to report issues and bugs.
+Join the [**support server**](https://discord.gg/the-study-lions-780195610154237993) to contact us if you need help configuring the bot on your server, or start a [**discussion**](https://github.com/LionBots/LionBot/discussions "disscussion") to report issues and bugs.